Skip to main content

 Amazon

-Why visit?
-A place that is larger than life, the Amazon comprises half of the world’s remaining rainforest, whilst the Amazon River is the second longest in the world.
+A place that is larger than life, the Amazon comprises half of the world’s remaining rainforest, and the Amazon River is the second longest in the world.
+Famed for it biodiversity and culture, American travelers visiting the Amazon River may love the thrill of staying in a remote eco-lodge or opt for the comfort and luxury of a small-ship cruise.

 Costa Rica & Panama